guglielmino/astone-bot/README.md

 ## Astone - The Bot for Bidding

-Bid1Bot is a Telegram Bot for online auctions.
+Astone is a Telegram Bot for online auctions.

 It supports some simple commands to create an auction or to bid on a existing one.